 (Full disclosure: The Root was invited by Disney to check out the film and meet the cast [OMG Michael B. Jordan] for interviews.
 I may or may not have swooned my way through each one. *sigh* Wakanda forever, for real.)

 I got to meet the cast, with the exception of Michael B. Jordan—I’m still trying to get over that.
 But I did manage to snag a photo with him as I was getting ready for interviews, in my head scarf—peak blackness.

-When I sat down with the cast, I asked them about their experiences with superheroes growing up and how the Black Panther has changed the way they look at heroes.
+When I sat down with the cast (thank you for the invite Disney!), I asked them about their experiences with superheroes growing up and how the Black Panther has changed the way they look at heroes.
 The result is the video above, with Angela Bassett, Forest Whitaker, Daniel Kaluuya, Lupita Nyong’o, Letitia Wright, Ryan Coogler and Winston Duke explaining why black heroes matter.
 Check it out!